flapjack/flapjack.io/USING.md

 PAGERDUTY_SUBDOMAIN   (string) - the subdomain for this contact's PagerDuty account, eg "companyname" in the case of https://companyname.pagerduty.com/
 PAGERDUTY_USERNAME    (string) - the username for the PagerDuty REST API (basic http auth) for reading data back out of PagerDuty
-PAGERDUTY_PASSWORD    (string) - the password for the PagerDuty REST API
+PAGERDUTY_PASSWORD    (string) - the password for the PagerDuty REST API TAG                   (string) - a tag, you know?
 ```

+Notes:
 * The MEDIA hash contains zero or more key-value pairs where the key is the media type (eg "sms", "email", "jabber", etc) and the value is the address (ie mobile number, email address, jabber id etc).
 * The "email" key in the CONTACT hash is not to be used for sending alerts, it is supplied as a qualification of the contact's identity only.
 Only the "email" key in the MEDIA hash, if present, is to be used for notifications.
 * The value for ID must be unique and must never change as it is used for synchronisation during updates.